 For the whole section, we assume the mesh is (at least locally) structured around the point of coordinates $(x_1,y_1)$.
 The local numbering of triangles is depicted in Figure \ref{fig4}.
 The node $(x_1,y_1)$ is localy numbered 1 in every triangle and the local numbering of nodes is depicted in triangle $3$ of Figure \ref{fig4}.

-\subsection{Gradients jumps for the convexity constraint}
+\subsection{Gradients' jumps for the convexity constraint}

-We use here a strong definition of convexity.
 In a way similar to the $P_1$ case, one may prove for $P_2$ functions $u_h$:

-for any $e$ interior edge of the mesh, $\va$ and $\vb$ are two unit normal vectors, $\varphi$ is a ${C}^{\infty}$ function with compact support in $\Omega$.
-By taking $\varphi$ localized along the edge $e$, one may state that this strong convexity (with $\mathcal{C}_0^{\infty}$ test functions) implies the non-negativity of the gradients' jumps at least in an integral form.
-This strong definition implies the weak $P_2$ definition where one takes the $P_2$ basis functions associated to the edge midpoints as test functions (as do \cite{Aguilera_Morin_09}).
+for any $e$ interior edge of the mesh, $\va$ and $\vb$ are two unit normal vectors, $\varphi$ is a ${C}_0^{\infty}$ function with compact support in $\Omega$.
+By taking $\varphi$ localized along the edge $e$, one may state that this definition of convexity (with $\mathcal{C}_0^{\infty}$ test functions) implies the non-negativity of the gradients' jumps.

-In order to test the consistence of such a discretization, we computed the gradients' jumps accross the edges common to triangles $1$ and $2$, $2$ and $3$ and last $3$ and $4$.
-Of course, they are not constant as they are $P_1$ FE.
-After an exact computation and a series expansion (details may be found on a MAPLE worksheet available on the web page of the author), one may state the following Proposition
+In order to test the consistency of such a discretization, we compute the gradients' jumps accross the edges common to triangles $1$ and $2$, $2$ and $3$ and last $3$ and $4$.
+Of course, they are not constant since they are $P_1$ FE.
+After an exact computation and a series expansion (details left to the reader), one may state the following Proposition.